Province of Ourense: Municipalities

+Demographics

-Of the province's population of 309,986 (2018), about 30 per cent in the capital, Ourense, with 105,000 inhabitants.
-There are 92 municipalities in Ourense.
-Other than the capital the most important are O Barco de Valdeorras, Verín, Ribadavia, Allariz, A Rua, O Carballiño, Viana do Bolo, and Xinzo de Limia.
+Of the province's population of 304,467, 34.4% lives in the capital, Ourense, with 104,725 inhabitants as of 2024.
+Other than the capital, the most populous municipalities are O Barco de Valdeorras, Verín, Ribadavia, Allariz, A Rua, O Carballiño, Viana do Bolo, and Xinzo de Limia.
 As of 2018, Ourense has the lowest birthrate of any Spanish province, posting a population growth rate of -2,993.

-Population development

-The historical population is given in the following chart:

 Economy

 Industries include chemical manufacture, milk production, water bottling near Verín, and clothing manufacture near the capital city of Ourense.
 One of the largest poultry processing companies is also located in the industrial zone near that city.

 The province has also four wine regions, out of five in the whole region of Galicia.
 Ribeiro, Ribeira Sacra, Monterrei and Valdeorras.

 Although not a major tourist center, tourism contributes somewhat to the economy.
 The river valleys attract holidaymakers, and there are several preserved medieval towns (Allariz and Ribadavia).